It’s easy to stand up for what you believe in when it’s for your benefit.

 You can pull statistics and facts that used to take days and weeks to research.

-This method will always give your causes more power.
+This method will always give your cause more power.

 There is truly strength in numbers.